-- The Golgi stain reveals different cellular subdivisions in neurons - Dendrites are the main "input cables" - The cell body, or "soma", contains the nucleus.
-Proteins are synthesized in the soma. - ("Soma" is just a Greek word for "body") - There is typically only one "output cable", the axon. - Axons can project over relatively long distances (up to several meters)
+The Golgi stain reveals different cellular subdivisions in neurons

+- Dendrites are the main "input cables" - The cell body, or soma, contains the nucleus.
+Proteins are synthesized in the soma. - There is typically only one "output cable", the axon. - Axons can project over relatively long distances (up to several meters)